‘Make It Happen Together’

 Advocacy supports young people in difficult situations by ensuring their voice is heard, that they know their rights and have access to the same opportunities as others.

-Young people can contact Meic by the following methods:
+Young people can contact Meic using any of the following methods: